QubesOS/qubes-doc/user/templates/fedora/fedora-upgrade.md

 **Recommended:** [Switch everything that was set to the old template to the new template.](/doc/templates/#switching)

-## Detailed instructions for standard Fedora TemplateVMs
+## Detailed instructions for standard Fedora templates

-These instructions will show you how to upgrade the standard Fedora TemplateVM.
+These instructions will show you how to upgrade the standard Fedora template.
-The same general procedure may be used to upgrade any template based on the standard Fedora TemplateVM.
+The same general procedure may be used to upgrade any template based on the standard Fedora template.

 **Note:** The prompt on each line indicates where each command should be entered: `dom0`, `fedora-<old>`, or `fedora-<new>`, where `<old>` is the Fedora version number *from* which you are upgrading, and `<new>` is the Fedora version number *to* which you are upgrading.